 Questions about organising an event

-Once you’ve told us what you’re doing to fundraise, you’ll be able to order Unicef-branded materials to help with your fundraising.
-You can register your fundraising event with this simple form.
-Using materials with the Unicef UK logo on can help give your fundraising a professional edge, but because it costs us to produce and post fundraising materials, please order a modest number, or send a donation to cover postage and stock costs.
+You can order UNICEF-branded materials to help with your fundraising by contacting our Supporter Care team or calling 0300 330 5580.
+Using materials with the UNICEF UK logo on can help give your fundraising a professional edge, but because it costs us to produce and post fundraising materials, please order a modest number, or send a donation to cover postage and stock costs.

 We cannot promote individual fundraising events but can offer advice on how to promote your fundraising event with your local newspaper or radio station, or using social media.